Sales Differentiation by Lee Salz — Cliff Notes Summary

 What Holds Up, What Has Aged

-What holds up: Every modern sales-enablement platform — Highspot, Showpad, Seismic — effectively operationalizes Salz's 19 strategies in their content libraries and play designs.
-Gong and Chorus call-intelligence dashboards score reps on roughly the same dimensions Salz named first.
+What holds up: Modern sales-enablement platforms — Highspot, Showpad, Seismic — effectively operationalize Salz's 19 strategies in their content libraries and play designs.
+Gong and Chorus call-intelligence dashboards score reps on many of the same dimensions Salz named.
+The MEDDPICC champion-and-metrics framework is a tighter expression of his Buying-Committee and Pricing Conversation differentiators.
+The Sales Differentiation Audit remains one of the best workshop exercises to run with a stalled rep team.

 FAQ

-How is this different from Dixon's Challenger Sale?
+How is this different from Dixon & Adamson's The Challenger Sale?
 Challenger argues reps should teach, tailor, and take control — it is a behavioral archetype.
 Salz catalogs the specific tactical artifacts (custom demo, MAP, audit, pilot terms) a rep deploys at each stage.
 Challenger is the philosophy; Salz is the operating manual.

 Is this book still relevant with AI sales tools?
 More than ever.
-AI raises the floor — everyone gets transcripts, summaries, and cadence enforcement.
-Differentiation now comes from what the rep does on top of the AI baseline, which is exactly the 19 strategies.
+AI raises the floor — everyone now gets transcripts, summaries, and cadence enforcement.
+Differentiation increasingly comes from what the rep does on top of the AI baseline, which is exactly what the 19 strategies describe.

 Who should read this book?
-Any B2B account executive losing deals on price, any sales manager whose forecast is full of stalled deals, and any RevOps leader designing playbooks for Highspot or Seismic.
+Any B2B account executive losing deals on price, any sales manager whose forecast is full of stalled deals, and any RevOps leader designing playbooks in Highspot or Seismic.

 What is the single most underrated chapter?
 The Differentiation Audit (Strategy 19).
-Most teams treat the 19 tactics as a checklist; the audit turns them into a quarterly improvement system.
+Most teams treat the 19 tactics as a checklist; the audit turns them into a recurring improvement system.

 How does it compare to Dunford's Obviously Awesome?
 Dunford is the company-level positioning bible; Salz is the rep-level execution bible.
 Read both — they do not compete, they compose.